-Most recently, she has written articles on the Conservative Legal Movement (“It’s the Network: The Federalist Society as a Supplier of Intellectual Capital for the Supreme Court.”
-Studies in Law, Politics, and Society, Vol 61 (2013); “Support Structures and Constitutional Change,” Law and Social Inquiry 36 (2) (2011)); “Helping Ideas Have Consequences,” Denver University Law Review 89(1) (2012)), and the Christian Lawyering Movement (“Lawyers for God & Neighbor: the Emergence of ‘Law as a Calling’ as a Mobilizing Frame for Christian Lawyers” Forthcoming in Law and Social Inquiry).
-Her articles in-progress include an analysis of select New Christian Right Public Interest Law Firms (with Josh C Wilson, University of Denver) and a quantitative examination of Federalist Society network idea diffusion on lower federal court opinions (with Michael Salamone, Washington State University).
+Most recently, she has published articles on the Conservative Legal Movement (“It’s the Network: The Federalist Society as a Supplier of Intellectual Capital for the Supreme Court.”
+Studies in Law, Politics, and Society, Vol 61 (2013); “Support Structures and Constitutional Change,” Law and Social Inquiry 36 (2) (2011)); “Helping Ideas Have Consequences,” Denver University Law Review 89(1) (2012)), and the Christian Lawyering Movement (“Lawyers for God & Neighbor: the Emergence of ‘Law as a Calling’ as a Mobilizing Frame for Christian Lawyers” Law and Social Inquiry 39(2) (2014).
+Her works in-progress include an analysis of select New Christian Right Public Interest Law Firms (with Josh C Wilson, University of Denver) and a book length project examining the relationship between gun rights/regulation and religious institutions.